E Stuart James Grant Charitable Trust

 Key Takeaways for Grant Writers

 • Not Open to New Applicants: This trust does not accept unsolicited applications and works exclusively with a preselected roster of beneficiaries.
-Organizations not currently receiving support should not invest time in application efforts.
+Organisations not currently receiving support should not invest time in application efforts.

-• Regional Impact Focus: While the trust supports prominent state institutions like UVA and VMI, community impact in the Danville region appears central to the trust's mission, honoring E. Stuart James Grant's local legacy.
+• Regional Impact Focus: While the trust supports prominent state institutions like UVA and VMI, community impact in the Danville region appears central to the trust's mission, honouring E. Stuart James Grant's local legacy.

 References